fzakaria/fzakaria.com/_posts/2024-05-03-speeding-up-elf-relocations-for-store-based-systems.md

 ## ELF Relocations and Symbol Resolution

-ELF (Executable and Linkable Format) files are a the defacto format for executables and shared libraries on Linux systems.
+ELF (Executable and Linkable Format) files are the defacto format for executables and shared libraries on Linux systems.
 A crucial part of this structure involves relocations.

 ### What Are ELF Relocations?